EGO.001 Introducing Ctrl Alt Ego

 It's the collaboration of a two-man dev team, both working part-time on it while holding down much less interesting full-time jobs (we're seasoned developers, but mostly outside gaming).

-Half the team (yeh, that would be me) is now working full-time on the game.
+Half the team (yep, me) is now working full-time on the game.

-Pretty much all the gameplay stuff is in (barring tweaks, revisions and amendments, naturalment) - I'm mainly extending the content (i.e making more maps) while incorporating the slightly-philosophical-but-mostly-light-hearted plot.
+Pretty much all the gameplay is in (barring tweaks, revisions and amendments) - I'm mainly extending the content (i.e making more maps) while incorporating the slightly-philosophical-but-mostly-light-hearted plot, and while discovering more about how the different systems overlap.

 Once I'm done with these bits we'll be looking to get a good quality demo out for feedback - hopefully sometime early 2020 ish.